Relkayam/Beginners-Book-O-WDS-Design/_sources/Optimization_of_branch_networks.md

 ## 1. Introduction to Network Optimization

-In the previous chapter, we learned how to perform a hydraulic analysis of a branched network with known pipe diameters.
+In the previous chapter, I explained how to perform a hydraulic analysis of a branched network with known pipe diameters.
 While essential, analysis is only half the story.
 The real engineering challenge lies in **design**: selecting the most cost-effective pipe diameters that still meet all hydraulic requirements.
 This process is known as **optimization**.

 This chapter introduces the core concepts and mathematical methods for optimizing branched water networks.
-We will use the `BNHA` (Branched Network Hydraulic Analysis) Python package, an open-source tool designed specifically for this purpose. `BNHA` automates the complex task of pipe sizing, allowing us to focus on the design principles.
+I will use the `BNHA` (Branched Network Hydraulic Analysis) Python package, an open-source tool designed specifically for this purpose. `BNHA` automates the complex task of pipe sizing, allowing you to focus on the design principles.

 ## 2. Overview of the `BNHA` Package